-Here’s an explanation of the most common reasons a life insurance company refuses to pay a claim, how you can prevent your beneficiaries’ claims from being denied, and what to do if the life insurance company denies your claim, from the noted life insurance lawyers at Boonswang Law.
+Here’s an explanation of the most common reasons a life insurance company refuses to pay a claim, how you can prevent your beneficiaries’ claims from being denied, what to do if the life insurance company denies your claim, and how to appeal your life insurance claim denial, from the noted life insurance lawyers at Boonswang Law.

 Why Do Life Insurance Companies Deny Claims?

 Life insurance companies seize any opportunity to deny claims because they only make money for their shareholders when they don’t pay out.
 This means that many, many claims are denied in bad faith, for the flimsiest of reasons.